annarbecker/api_javascript/README.md

 #### By Anna Becker

 ## Description
-A website that prompts the user to enter a location and then displays a 5 day weather forecast, displays the location on google maps, and provides a list of the top MeetUps in the area.
+A website that prompts the user to enter a location and then displays a 5 day weather forecast, the location on google maps, and provides a list of the top MeetUps in the area.
 Content for the website was generated from Google Maps API, Open Weather Map API, and MeetUp API.

 ## Installation